How can I make my drive visible in Windows?

 First of all: Go to disk management

 To find out why your HDD or SSD can't be found, open disk management.
-You do this as follows: go to the bottom left of the screen, click on the Windows icon with your right mouse button, and select Disk management.
+You do this by going to the bottom left of the screen and clicking on the Windows icon with your right mouse button.
+Select Disk management.
 It's also possible to use the shortcut Windows+X and select disk management.
 You'll get an overview of every drive and partition in your computer.
 Enlarge the window until you see the grid at the bottom of the screen.

 What is the cause?

 |Possible causes||You can tell by...|

 |1: Your drive isn't initialized yet||An automatic Pop-up or the notification 'Not initialized'|